-A written report will complete this project, consisting of the following components:
+A written report (paper) will complete this project, consisting of the following components:

-- 1) Context-Describe how the teacher was selected, their developmental level, expertise, and commitment. - 2) Five Phases of Clinical Supervision-Describe and defend the supervisory style that you selected and utilized. - a.
-Phase 1-Include all required elements of a pre-observation conference, including background information on the teacher observed - b.
-Phase 2-Describe the class that you observed, generally discussing student and teacher behaviors, the length of your observation, and any challenges that you had with applying the observation methodology or methodologies that you selected. - c.
+1) Context-Describe how the teacher was selected, their developmental level, expertise, and commitment.

+2) Five Phases of Clinical Supervision-Describe and defend the supervisory style you used.

+a.
+Phase 1-Include all required elements of a pre-observation conference, including background information on the teacher observed.

+b.
+Phase 2-Describe the class that you observed, generally discussing student and teacher behaviors, the length of your observation, and any challenges you had applying the observation methodology or methodologies that you selected.

+c.
 Phase 3-Describe the data that you collected and specifically discuss the trends and patterns that were revealed ("analysis").
-Then begin to interpret the patterns and trends in terms of how they might help the teacher to improve his/her instructional practice ("interpretation").
-And, finally, determine and defend the supervisory style that you will use in your phase 4 conference. - d.
-Phase 4-Describe in detail your interactions with your classroom teacher, referring to the supervisory style that you utilized during phase 4.
-You do not need to include a plan for improvement in your phase 4 write-up. - e.
-Phase 5-Describe your critique of the process, including teacher input as to how the previous four phases of the clinical process might be improved. - 3) Comparison with Actual Practice-compare and contrast the five phases of the clinical model with the observation model utilized in your school.
-Be specific as you review the five clinical phases-for example, in phase 1, is there a pre-observation conference in your school?
-Provide sufficient detail and reach a conclusion as to whether a formative (as opposed to summative) evaluation model is being employed in your school. - Clinical supervision project should not exceed ten (9-10) double-spaced pages. - Include in an appendix a copy of the actual observation tools (for example, the categorical frequency chart, or the performance indicator checklist) including your notes.
+Then begin to interpret the patterns and trends in terms of how they might help the teacher improve their instructional practice ("interpretation").
+Finally, determine and defend the supervisory style you will use in your phase 4 conference.

+d.
+Phase 4-Describe in detail your interactions with your classroom teacher, referring to the supervisory style you utilized during phase 4.
+You do not need to include a plan for improvement in your phase 4 write-up.

+e.
+Phase 5-Describe your critique of the process, including teacher input as to how the previous four phases of the clinical process might be improved.

+3) Comparison with Actual Practice-compare and contrast the five phases of the clinical model with the observation model used most often in your school.
+Be specific as you review the five clinical phases-for example, in phase 1, is there typically a pre-observation conference in your school?
+Provide sufficient detail and reach a conclusion as to whether a formative (as opposed to summative) evaluation model is being employed in your school.

+• Clinical supervision project paper should not exceed ten (9-10) double-spaced pages.

+• Include in an appendix a copy of the actual observation tool(s) (for example, the categorical frequency chart, or the performance indicator checklist), including your notes, used.

-Assignment #2: Module Simulation (75 points)
+Assignment #2: Module Simulation (75 points) DUE: 10/31/21

-DUE DATE: October 28

 Working in a small group, your team will work through one simulation which will require you to first experience an online interactive educational simulation, and then work to craft a response to the discussion question(s) with a minimum of one citation.
-Your initial posts must be completed by 11:59 p.m. of the due date.
+Your initial posts must be completed by 11:59 p.m. on the due date.
 After you submit your initial post you will be able to see the posts of your peers, unless you are the first to post in your group.
 You are required to respond to one of your colleagues' posts prior to 11:59 p.m. of the deadline provided.
 Your response should demonstrate reflective analytical thinking and be supported with evidence from your reading.

-Assignment #3 The Professional Development Project (150 points) DUE DATE: November 18
+Assignment #3 The Professional Development Project (150 points) DUE: 11/7/21